Riverscapes/pyGUT/docs/1.RunningGUT/inputs.md

 #### ThalwegTyp

 * **Main**- The thalweg within the bankful channel that follows the deepest path.

 * **Anabranch**- The main thalweg of secondary channels.

 * **Return**- Thalwegs returning flow from floodplain or backwater areas.

 * **Cut-off**- Thalwegs within smaller chute like channels that cut across depostional features.
 These typically depart and return from another thalweg and are often on the outside of bends cutting across diagonal and compound bars.

 * **Braid**- Thalwegs that cut across bar features and connect two different larger thalwegs.

 * **Split**- Thalwegs that split from another thalweg and then return without cutting through depositional features.
 Split flow often forms around boulders, steps and other structural elements in the channel.

+  ​

+  When making your thalwegs, make sure that they typology is correct.
+The line segments should be directional in the direction of downstream and all confluences and diffluences should share a node.
+Currently the code will not be able to extract saddles (ie riffles) that have a confluence or diffluence on top of them, so if you think you have an area that should be called a riffle, make sure you are not starting or ending any thalweg segment within its bounds.